Introduction

 Auto generate completions

-Shell completions for comtrya can be generated by desired shell via gen-completions subcommand.
+Shell completions for comtrya can be generated by the desired shell via gen-completions subcommand.

 comtrya gen-completions [SHELL]